Classical Verification of Quantum Computations: Overview

 \subsubsection{Trapdoor Claw-Free Families}

 The first cryptographic primitive we will use is a function family $\mathcal{F} = \{f_{k,b}: \sX\rightarrow \sY\}$ (for $b\in\{0,1\}$) called a \textit{trapdoor claw-free} function family.
 For convenience, we will assume in this overview that $\sX = \{0,1\}^w$.
 A trapdoor claw-free function family is a family of functions which are two to one (both $f_{k,0}(\cdot)$ and $f_{k,1}(\cdot)$ are injective and their images are equal) and for which it is computationally difficult to find a \textit{claw}, i.e. a pair of points $x_0$ and $x_1$ which have the same image ($f_{k,0}(x_0) = f_{k,1}(x_1)$).
-Given $y$ in the image of $f_{k,0}$ or $f_{k,1}$, the trapdoor $t_k$ of the functions $f_{k,0},f_{k,1}$ allows recovery of both preimages of $y$.
-The trapdoor claw-free family also satisfies two hardcore bit properties, which are stronger versions of the claw-free property: roughly, they state that it is computationally difficult to find a string $d$ and the bit $d\cdot (x_0\oplus x_1)$, where $(x_0,x_1)$ form a claw.
-These two properties are specified as needed (in Claim \ref{cl:informaladaptivehardcore} and Claim \ref{cl:informaladaptivehardcorecross}).
+Given $y$ in the image of $f_{k,0}$ or $f_{k,1}$, the trapdoor $t_k$ of the functions $f_{k,0},f_{k,1}$ allows the recovery of both preimages of $y$.
+The trapdoor claw-free family also satisfies two hardcore bit properties, which are stronger versions of the claw-free property.
+At a high level, the first states that it is computationally difficult to hold both a preimage and a single bit of the other preimage, or, equivalently, it is difficult to simultaneously hold a preimage $x_b$, a non-zero string $d$ and the bit $d\cdot (x_0\oplus x_1)$, where $(x_0,x_1)$ form a claw.
+The second states that there exists strings $d$ for which finding just the bit $d\cdot (x_0\oplus x_1)$ is computationally difficult.
+These two properties are specified as needed (in Definitions \ref{def:informaladaptivehardcore} and \ref{def:informaladaptivehardcorecross}).

 In this overview, we will assume the existence of the function family described above for simplicity.
 However, since we do not know how to construct such a family, in the rest of the paper we will instead rely on an approximate version of this family.
 We provide the definition of the function family we will use, which we call an extended trapdoor claw-free family, in Section \ref{sec:functiondefinitions}, Definition \ref{def:extendedtrapdoorclawfree}.
-The construction of this family (from learning with errors) is given in Section \ref{sec:lweextended}.
+The construction of this family (from Learning with Errors) is given in Section \ref{sec:lweextended}.
 Both the definition and construction are extensions of those given in \cite{oneproverrandomness}.

 We now describe a \BQP\ process we call \textit{state commitment}, which requires a function key $k$ corresponding to functions $f_{k,0},f_{k,1}\in\mathcal{F}$ (we assume that computing the functions $f_{k,0},f_{k,1}$ only requires access to the function key $k$).
 The state commitment process is performed with respect to an arbitrary single qubit state $\ket{\psi}$: